-WordPress makes it easy to publish and format content online by providing users with a rich built-in editor that does not require knowledge or coding experience to create professional-looking web pages with formatted text and embedded images quickly.
+WordPress makes publishing and formatting content online easy by providing users with a rich built-in visual editor that does not require knowledge or coding experience to create professional-looking web pages with formatted text and embedded media quickly.

 In this tutorial, we show you how to use the WordPress Visual Content Editor – what the menu toolbar buttons do, how to format your content, and more!

-- 1 A Basic Guide To WordPress Content Formatting For Beginners
+- 1 A Simple Guide To Content Formatting For Beginners

 - 3.1 Tip #1 - Keyboard Shortcuts For Power Users